 Knowing when to exclude a temperature

-While the average temperature for the follicular and luteal phase differs from person to person, your temperature follows a curve with lower temperatures in the follicular phase and higher temperatures in the luteal phase.
+While the average temperature for the follicular and luteal phases differs from person to person, your temperature follows a curve with lower temperatures in the follicular phase and higher temperatures in the luteal phase.
 During your follicular phase (first period day to ovulation), your temperature generally stays below your cover line.
 In the luteal phase (ovulation to period), your body releases progesterone, raising your temperature above the cover line.
 When the temperature has risen enough to confirm ovulation, the most likely ovulation day gets calculated from the temperature curve.

 We write more about ovulation detection in this article.